daikinapplied/DotNetLib/Daikin.DotNetLib.Network/README.md

 # Getting Started
 Use the library and take advantage of:

-- WebAPI calls, including via Proxy (useful for debugging via Fiddler).
+- Web API calls, including via Proxy (useful for debugging via Fiddler).
-- JSON and XML WebAPI calls that automatically populate C# objects
+- JSON and XML Web API calls that automatically populate C# objects
+- JSON helpers
 - Setup HttpConnections and access via OAuth2.
 - SMTP Message Helper
 - Provide standardized ContentTypes, avoiding the use of IIS to provide (which isn't always easily managed).